Azure/azure-dev/cli/azd/docs/manual-pipeline-config.md

 You need to set `AZURE_CLIENT_ID` and `AZURE_TENANT_ID` secret for GitHub to use a federated credential.
 You can use the [github cli](https://cli.github.com) to set secrets for your GitHub repository.

 The `client id` and `tenant id` are the ones from a `Service Principal` which has configured a federated credential for the GitHub repository you are using.
-You can follow [this steps](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp#github-actions) to set up the federated credential for the app registration (Service principal).
+You can follow [these steps](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp#github-actions) to set up the federated credential for the app registration (Service principal).

 #### Client Secret with GitHub